acoliver/evals/docs/overview.md

 What it does:
 1. Copies `problems/base64-fix/workspace` to a temporary directory per profile.
-2. Invokes the agent:
+2. Invokes the LLxprt CLI twice (once per configuration) with the env-driven arguments resolved from `evals/config/cli-config.json`.
-   - llxprt: `llxprt --profile-load <profile> --yolo --prompt "<task>"`
-   - Codex: `codex --dangerously-bypass-approvals-and-sandbox exec --skip-git-repo-check "<task>"`
 3. Syncs the workspace into `grading/base64-fix/workspace` and runs:
    - `npm run typecheck`
    - `npm run lint`